 |Smithy's Garden||Florist||(473) 407-3019||1.9 mi.
 Southeast of Downtown St. George|

 |Art Gallery||(473) 439-3450||2.4 mi.
 South-Southwest of Central St. George's|

 Hoping to find some new clothing during your vacation?
-You might enjoy a visit to Art Fabrik Batik Boutique & Production Studio -- it's found in downtown St. George.
+You might want to try Art Fabrik Batik Boutique & Production Studio -- which is located in downtown St. George.
 Whether you're in the market for a new piece of clothing or not, a trip to Art Fabrik Batik Boutique & Production Studio is well worth the journey.
 Since 1986, this Grenadian boutique has been employing graduates from the School for the Deaf to create their luxurious batik offerings, as well as a beautiful collection of jewelry and other accessories.
-You'll be able to find them on Young Street.
+Find them on Young Street.

 |Clothing Accessory and Handbag Store||(473) 439-4987||2.4 mi.
 South-Southwest of Central St. George's|

 |Men's Clothing Store||(473) 439-1212||2.4 mi.
 South-Southwest of Central St. George's|

 |Art Fabrik Batik Boutique & Production Studio||Boutique||(473) 440-0568||Downtown St. George|